alz-terraform-accelerator-hack/alz-terraform-accelerator-hack.github.io/infra/challenge-00.md

 ## Description

 In this initial challenge you will be tasked with understanding how the accelerator works and how to deploy it.
-It is worth while covering the entirety of the Wiki to understand the different options and edge cases that are available to you.
+It is valuable to review the entire contents of the Wiki to understand the different options and edge cases that are available to you.

 ## Success Criteria

-- You have read the entire alz-terraform-accelerator Wiki.
+- You have understood the contents of the alz-terraform-accelerator Wiki, in particular where to find the Quick Start and Frequently Asked Questions.
 - (Optional) you have re-familiarized yourself with best practices when securing Azure Pipelines.
 - (Optional) you have re-familiarized yourself with best practices when securing GitHub Actions.
 - You have decided which Version Control System (VCS) you will be using for this challenge.